rdfostrich/article-jws2018-ostrich/content/querying.md

 For version querying (VQ), the final query atom, we have to retrieve all triples across all versions, annotated with the versions in which they exist.
 In this work, we again focus on version queries for a single snapshot and delta chain.
-For multiple snapshots and delta chains, the following algorithms should simply be applied once for each snapshot and delta chain.
+For multiple snapshots and delta chains, the following algorithms can simply be applied once for each snapshot and delta chain.
 In the following sections, we introduce an algorithm for performing triple pattern version queries and an algorithm for estimating the total number of matching triples for the former queries.

 #### Query

 Our version querying algorithm is again based on a sort-merge join-like operation.
 We start by iterating over the snapshot for the given triple pattern.
 Each snapshot triple is queried within the deletion tree.
 If such a deletion value can be found, the versions annotation contains all versions except for the versions